prakaa/phd_thesis/source/10_lit_review.md

 ##### Power system variability

 Power system variability refers to **expected** or forecasted changes to active power supply and/or demand.
-Sources of variability include fluctuations in load, oscillatory active power output from synchronous generators, ramping solar PV generation during sunrise & sunset and ramping wind generation as wind speeds change [@elaOperatingReservesVariable2011; @australianenergymarketoperatorRenewableIntegrationStudy2020; @bloomItIndisputableFive2017].
+Sources of variability include fluctuations in load, oscillatory active power output from synchronous generators and VRE generation *ramping* (i.e. a sustained increase or decrease in active power output), which includes changes in solar PV generation during sunrise & sunset and in wind generation with wind speed variations [@elaOperatingReservesVariable2011; @australianenergymarketoperatorRenewableIntegrationStudy2020; @bloomItIndisputableFive2017].

 ##### Power system uncertainty